Seed-Stack/turbok8s/hand/README.md

       olm-operator       1/1     1            1           9m59s
       packageserver      2/2     2            2           9m29s
       ```
+3. You can see a bunch of operators that are avaliable out of the box:
+    ```
+    k get packagemanifests.packages.operators.coreos.com
+    ```

 # MetalLB
 MetalLB allows your cluster to perform load balancing itself!
 One of the most expensive aspects of cloud hosting is paying for load balancers, so doing this in-cluster is a great way to go.